ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/toggle-scale.md

 1. In the `useIonViewWillEnter()` callback, set the scale: `setScale(await settings.getScale());`
 1. When rendering the page, use the scale from the state: `<kws-temperature class="primary-value" scale={scale} temperature={temperature}></kws-temperature`

 We want the user to be able to change the scale when they click on the temperature.
-Create a method that does that:
+Create a function that does that:

 ```TypeScript
   const toggleScale = () => {